Department of Defence (Ireland)

-The Department of Defence (An Roinn Cosanta) is the department of the Government of Ireland that is responsible for preserving peace and security in Ireland.
+The Department of Defence (An Roinn Cosanta) is the department of the Government of Ireland that is responsible for preserving peace and security in Ireland, and administers the Irish Defence Forces.
 The department is led by the Minister for Defence.

 Departmental team

 The official headquarters of the department are at Station Road, Newbridge, County Kildare.
 The departmental team consists of the following: